 If the dealership refuses to accept your rejection, you will need to take legal action to reject the vehicle.
 This means engaging a solicitor and potentially taking the dealer to court.
 It will be expensive, and there is no guarantee you will win.

-If you do have valid grounds to reject your vehicle (see the next page for more details), then your specific rights will depend on how long you have owned the car.
+If you do have valid grounds to reject your vehicle, then your specific rights will depend on how long you have owned the car.

 The Consumer Rights Act allows for three options:

 - Your short-term right to reject, which lasts for 30 days after taking delivery of your car